shorebirdtech/old_repo/updater/README.md

 It's build to be a .so with a C api, loadable by other languages.

-Split into two pieces "library" and "cli", but share a cargo workspace.

-Cli is just a test tool to exercise the library.
-Currently it uses a Rust ABI to access the library, eventually that will be a C API/ABI.
+# Parts
+* cli: A command line application to test ffi wrapping of updater library.
+* library: The rust library that does the actual update work.
+* update_server: A simple server that provides update information.
+* dart_cli: A command line application to test ffi wrapping of updater library.

 # Usage

-`cargo run` will automatically build the library and cli, and run the cli.
+`cargo run` will automatically build the library and cli, and run the rust cli.
 `cargo run current` will print the current version info.
 `cargo run check` will check for an version update.
 `cargo run update` will pull the latest version if told to by the server.